raffll/yampt/README.md

 - In "converted_files" folder you should have all converted files
 - In "dictionary_base" you should have two base dictionaries
-- In "dictionary_new" you should have NOTFOUND and CHANGED dictionaries corressponding to each of files
+- In "dictionary_new" you should have NOTFOUND and CHANGED dictionaries corressponding to each of files (missing ones was empty)
 - Empty "dictionary_user"

 To "dictionary_user" you can copy translated dictionaries from "dictionary_new" and re-run script.
 This folder will be merged with "NATIVE.dic" from "dictionary_base" for future convertions.